abhiramasonny/jaithon/packages/jainum/README.md

 One test file per module, named after it.
 The layout helpers are pure and run without a device; anything that touches storage returns early when `nn.is_available()` is false.

+`test_reachable.jai` is the exception: it calls every name the facade exports, once, through `import jainum as nn`.
+A module test asks what a function computes, and cannot see a name that was renamed in one file and not the other, or an export whose signature nobody has called since it grew an argument.
+That is the failure this file exists to catch, and it is the one jaicv and jaitensor keep a file of the same name for.